paulovicentevalente/cv/README.md

-# That's my resume done in html using CSS.
+# That's my personal profile done in html using CSS.